To develop their muscle mass, women and men must train in the same way: at least 60% of their maximum power.

-Even women with a high concentration of androgens (the "male" sex hormones, which include testosterone among others), this is only 1/10 or 1/20 of the amount present in the body men.
+Even women with a high concentration of androgens, have only 1/10 or 1/20 of the amount present in men.

-A higher amount of androgens allows men, among other things, to build more muscle and produce less body fat in absolute terms.
+A higher amount of androgens allows men to build more muscle and produce less body fat in absolute terms.

-In good health, men have an average of 8 to 15 kg of body fat while women have 10 to 20 kg.
-This is due to the human "growth hormone", of which women have a larger quantity than men, which is responsible for the accumulation of tissue and compensates for the low testosterone level.
+Men in good health have an average of 8 to 15 kg of body fat while women have 10 to 20 kg.
+This is due to the human “growth hormone”, of which women have a larger quantity than men, which is responsible for the accumulation of tissue and compensates for the low testosterone level.

 Bodybuilding Tips for Women